 Though all this doesn’t exactly get to the roots of sexism, I’ve given a couple of vignettes.
 That’s how things were in Chinese villages in the 1990s; so much for gender equality under Maoism or the reforms.
 The closest we came to influencing women’s status in Gaoluo was that Cai An’s mum finally got used to being included in a round of cigarettes—hardly a great coup in favour of the global women’s movement.

-All this began to change towards the late 1990s when rural girls began to move from secondary education to college in the towns and cities—but that’s another chapter in the story.
+All this began to change towards the late 1990s when rural girls began to move from secondary education to college in the towns and cities—but that’s another episode in the story.